artsandmetaphysics/goodlifeodyssey/_documents/the-epic-of-gilgamesh.md

 ---
 title: >
-  The Epic of Gilgamesh
+  “The Epic of Gilgamesh”
 description: >
-  A commentary on the Epic of Gilgamesh
+  A commentary on “The Epic of Gilgamesh”
 type: essay
 status: incomplete
 order: 400